🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 3. Transom Cracks

-The transom is a high stress point on the boat that shouldn't be glanced over.
-The cost to repair is astronomical.
+The transom is a high-stress point on the boat that shouldn't be overlooked.
+Repairing it is expensive.

 Luckily, there's an easy test that can tell if a transom is legit.
-Bring a hammer when testing and knock it a few times around the motor.
+Bring a hammer when testing and knock it around the motor a few times.
 Starting at the bottom, the tapping should produce a firm high-pitched sound.

-The farther you move up, if you start getting deep hollow thuds, the transom is likely compromised.
+The further you move up, the more the transom is likely compromised if you start getting deep hollow thuds.
 A visual inspection can turn up transom cracks from the inside of the boat.
 Be wary of resin coats over cracks.
 They're just buying time before the big repair.

 4. Squishy Flooring

-A sure sign of rot and mold, floors that sink show costly problems ahead that could possibly threaten the integrity of the hull.
+A sure sign of rot and mold, floors that sink show costly problems ahead that could threaten the hull's integrity.

 This problem is especially serious when the rot spreads to the stringers or structural beams.
 Repairs could involve a lot of labor, including yanking out the motor and fuel tank and cutting out the rotted structure.
 It's much more than just a little epoxy job.

-This will run in the thousands and should be a strong deterrent of purchase.
+This will run in the thousands and should be a strong deterrent to purchase.
 The deck dictates all boat interactions.

 5. Haphazard Wiring